Gol Transportes Aéreos Flight 1907: Search and recovery operation

 The Brazilian Air Force (the Força Aérea Brasileira or "FAB") sent five fixed-wing aircraft and three helicopters to the region for an extensive search and rescue (SAR) operation.
 As many as 200 personnel were reported to be involved in the operation, among them a group of Kayapo people familiar with the forest.
 The crash site of Gol Flight 1907 was spotted on 30 September by the air force, at coordinates, 200 km east of Peixoto de Azevedo, near Fazenda Jarinã, a cattle ranch.
 Rescue personnel reportedly were having difficulty reaching the crash site due to the dense forest.
 The Brazilian airport operating company, Infraero, at first indicated the possibility of five survivors, but a later statement from the Brazilian Air Force, based on data collected by their personnel, who rappelled to the crash site, and local police who assisted in the SAR effort, confirmed no survivors.
 Brazilian President Luiz Inácio Lula da Silva declared three days of national mourning.

-The FDR and a nondata part of the cockpit voice recorder (CVR) from the Boeing 737 were found on 2 October 2006 and handed over to the investigators, who sent them to the TSB for analysis.
-On 25 October 2006, after nearly four weeks of intensive searching in the jungle by about 200 Brazilian Army troops equipped with metal detectors, the memory module of the Boeing's cockpit voice recorder was found.
-The module was discovered intact, separated from other wreckage pieces, embedded in about 20 cm of soil, and was also sent for analysis by the TSB in Canada.
+The FDR and a nondata part of the cockpit voice recorder (CVR) from the Boeing 737 were found on 2 October and handed over to the investigators, who sent them to the TSB for analysis.
 On 4 October, the recovery crews began moving the bodies to the temporary base established at the nearby Jarinã ranch.
 The FAB deployed a C-115 Buffalo aircraft to transport the bodies to Brasília for identification.

+On 25 October, after nearly four weeks of intensive searching in the jungle by about 200 Brazilian Army troops equipped with metal detectors, the memory module of the Boeing's cockpit voice recorder was found.
+The module was discovered intact, separated from other wreckage pieces, embedded in about 20 cm of soil, and was also sent for analysis by the TSB in Canada.
 The recovery teams worked intensively for nearly seven weeks in a dense jungle environment, searching for and identifying the victims' remains.
-All the victims had been recovered and identified by DNA testing by 22 November 2006.
+All the victims had been recovered and identified by DNA testing by 22 November.